 Lip balms need to be hard enough to stay on the outer layer of the skin, and we don’t want it to penetrate too quickly into the skin.
 We need it to stay on the skin surface like a barrier, to help protect the lips from bad weather and moisture loss.

 My Lip Balms contain the following protective ingredients:

 - Beeswax will provide protection and a barrier on your lips to slow the evaporation of water.

 - Avocado, Almond or Sunflower oil are rich, nourishing oils that are high in amino acid proteins, Vitamins A, D and E, and potassium.

-- Shea Butter that is extracted from Shea nuts and is known for its rich moisturizing properties.
+- Shea Butter is extracted from Shea nuts and is known for its rich moisturizing properties.

-- Cocoa Butter which is soothing and softening, it helps to form a protective layer on the skin.
-It contains antioxidants which help fight free radicals, and is very useful for relieving chapped skin and lips.
+- Cocoa Butter which is soothing and softening helps to form a protective layer on the skin.
+It contains antioxidants which help fight free radicals and is very useful for relieving chapped skin and lips.

 - Vitamin E is also one of the main skin vitamins that helps to heal, regenerate and nourish the skin while protecting the tissues from free radical damage.